caltechlibrary/datatools/jsoncols.1.md

 : input filename

 -nl, -newline
-: if true add a trailing newline
+: if true add a trailing newline for end of file (EOF)

+-crlf
+: use CRLF for CSV writes, defaults to true on Windows

 -o, -output
 : output filename